Skip to main content

 Apocrine glands (the glands causing odor) are located in the superficial dermis, at a depth of approximately 2-4mm.
 Mammary gland tissue and milk duct systems are located in the deeper subcutaneous tissue.
 This anatomical "safety distance" is the foundation of surgical safety.

 💡 Dr. Liu explains: "There's a clear layer separation between apocrine glands and mammary tissue.
-Minimally invasive curettage only addresses the superficial apocrine gland layer, completely avoiding the deep mammary tissue."
+Minimally invasive curettage only addresses the superficial apocrine gland layer, reducing the deep mammary tissue."

 Why Doesn't Minimally Invasive Surgery Affect Breastfeeding?